top of page

 • Continue working 1 SC in each stitch

-• Turn at the end of every row Work for:
+• Turn at the end of every row and chain 1 for the height.
+Work for:

 • 25 to 30 rows approximately